 Having a service dog is life-changing.
 They help unlock freedom to those in need of everyday assistance due to a disability.
-These dogs work to empower their owners to be more independent.
+Every day service dogs are performing tasks for their human counterparts, from the traditional, such as “seeing-eye” guide dogs, to the brand new, such as seizure detection or being a support system for someone with MS. These dogs work to empower their owners to be more independent.
 And these canine companions help increase social interaction and boost self-esteem.
 Sadly, the high cost makes it difficult for people to afford.

 Crowdfunding for a service dog is a great way to show support for someone who has a life changing disability and needs help from man’s best friend to help guide them through their daily lives.

 Guide Dog Versus Service Dog

 Many people assume that a guide dog and service dog serve the same purpose, but that is incorrect.
 The U.S. Department of Veterans Affairs offers a good definition of each:

 Guide dogs are trained to lead the blind or vision impaired.
 It is trained as a pilot to direct its owner in a straight line while avoiding obstacles in all directions.
 The guide dog acts as the eyes of their owner.

 What is a Service Dog?

 A service dog is trained to do specific tasks for a person who cannot do them on their own due to a disability.
 A canine companion can pick up things, help a person maintain balance or be trained in other supporting tasks.

 Service Dog Facts

 - Their training takes more than one year to complete.
 And they have to take a test before given to a family.